brucremo/NetCoreSamples/README.md

 ### Database

-- **NetCoreSamples.Database**: Database project and related scripts.
+- **NetCoreSamples.Database**: Database project and related scripts for MSSQL.

 ### Shared

+- **NetCoreSamples.DependencyInjection.Lib**: Library containing mostly common dependency injection extensions.
 - **NetCoreSamples.Domain**: Domain models.
 When this project is built, it will also setup the MSSQL DB as part of its pre-build events.
 - **NetCoreSamples.Logging.Lib**: Logging library.